buffalojoec/keyring-program/README.md

 - The program simply writes bytes to the keystore accounts, with _some_ guardrails on pre-defined discriminators
   - For example, the program will ensure you have the proper TLV discriminators present to:
-    - Define a new keystore entry
+    - Define a new keystore entry.
-    - Define additional configurations for a key
+    - Define additional configurations for a key.
-- The client introduces new discriminators and actually holds the source code for deserializing keystore entries from an on-chain account
+- The client introduces new discriminators and actually holds the source code for deserializing keystore entries from an on-chain account.
-  - This allows us to use an sRFC workflow to agree on the byte-wise structure of a new encryption algorithm **without introducing breaking changes to the code**
+  - This allows us to use an sRFC workflow to agree on the byte-wise structure of a new encryption algorithm **without introducing breaking changes to the program**.

-## Establishing an sRFC-Like Workflow
+## Establishing an sRFC Workflow

 Along with this program we must establish a workflow for adding new encryption algorithms to the supported collection within the program's client(s).